richardschoen/howtostuff/installmkdocsibmi.md

  python3-tkinter
  python3-wheel

-Or you could install using the following command from bash: yum install python3*
+Or you could install gcc and python3 using the following commanda from bash: yum install gcc* yum install python3*
 ```

 ## Install MKDocs using pip3